1892 United States presidential election in Wisconsin

 As a result of his win, Cleveland became the first Democratic presidential candidate since Franklin Pierce in 1852 to win Wisconsin.
 No Democrat would win Wisconsin again until Woodrow Wilson in 1912.
 This marked the first occasion in which Wisconsin voted for a different candidate than Iowa, a phenomenon that has only occurred five more times since — 1924, 1940, 1976, 2004, and 2020.
-Along with California, and Illinois, Wisconsin is one of the three states that Cleveland lost in both 1884 and 1888 but won in 1892.
+Wisconsin is one of the three states that voted Republican in both 1884 and 1888 but flipped to Cleveland in 1892, the others being California and Illinois.

-Cleveland was the first Democrat to ever win Forest County, Green Lake County, Juneau County, Kenosha County, Marinette County, and Oconto County.
+Cleveland was the first Democrat ever to win Forest County, Green Lake County, Juneau County, Kenosha County, Marinette County, and Oconto County.
 He was also the first Democrat since Pierce in 1852 to carry La Crosse County, Portage County, and Winnebago County.
-Many of the counties that Cleveland won in this election would not vote Democratic again until 1912.
-However, Juneau County, Marinette County, Oconto County, and Oneida County would not vote for a Democrat again until 1932.
+Many of the counties that Cleveland won in this election would not vote Democratic again until Wilson carried them in 1912.
+However, Juneau County, Marinette County, Oconto County, and Oneida County would not vote for a Democrat again until Franklin D. Roosevelt in 1932.

 This was the first of only three elections in which Adams County has backed the statewide loser.
 (Note: The other two are 1912 and 2020.
 All three elections saw a Democrat winning the state but a Republican carrying Adams County.)
 After this election, Portage County remained the only original county from statehood to have backed the winner in every election, a streak that would last until 1916.